Toronto under special weather statement ahead of afternoon snowfall that could affect commute

 CP24 Meteorologist Bill Coulter says the city will receive another five centimetres of snow on Saturday and between four and eight centimetres on Sunday before a milder air mass moves in for the start of next week.

-“We are going to get three rounds of snow and while none of them are going to be particularly unbelievable, combined it could bring 15 to 20 centimetres,” he said.
+“We are going to get three rounds of snow and while none of them are going to be particularly unbelievable, combined it could bring 15 to 20 centimetres,” Coulter said.

+The City of Toronto has lifted an extreme cold weather alert that was in effect as of noon today amid slightly warmer temperatures.
+The expected daytime high for today is 5 C.